fable-compiler/Fable/docs/getting-started.md

 > Although is not a Fable requirement, on macOS and Linux you will need [Mono](http://www.mono-project.com/) for other F# tooling like Paket or editor support.

-> At the time of writing Visual Studio for Windows is not compatible yet with Fable projects.

 ## TL;DR

 After installing the requirements, the easiest way to get up and running is to use a Fable template.
 Below we will see how to install and run the basic [Fable.Template](https://www.nuget.org/packages/Fable.Template/) to create a simple web app.